Architecture and Components

 Server

-A Rocket.Chat workspace can be deployed as a monolith, where a central processing unit manages logic and computation, user accounts, message storage, and communication with other components.
-This unified structure ensures the system's smooth operation by handling all essential functions in a single entity.
+• A Rocket.Chat Community workspace can be deployed as a monolith, where a central processing unit manages application logic, user accounts, message storage, and communication with other components.

-Refer to the standard architecture section for information on the remaining components.
+Refer to the standard architecture section for information about the remaining components.

 Clients